Latest IRS Guidance on CARES Act Retirement Plan Provisions

 Just as the retirement plan provisions of the CARES Act are optional for employers to adopt, the CARES Act does not otherwise modify limits on when certain other plan distributions are permitted from employer-sponsored retirement plans.
 For example, defined benefit pension plans and money purchase pension plans may not make distributions prior to an otherwise permitted distributable event merely because the distribution would qualify as a coronavirus-related distribution.
 Likewise, defined benefit pension plans and money purchase pension plans may not make distributions under a distribution form that is not a qualified joint and survivor annuity without spousal consent just because the distributions would otherwise be treated as a coronavirus-related distribution.

-If you have any questions about any of these CARES Act retirement plan provisions or the implementation options offered by the plan recordkeeper, please contact Greg Kuhn, John Nichols, Virginia Schubert, Garrett Pratt, Business Transaction Practice Group Chair Mark Williamson or your regular Lathrop GPM contact.
+If you have any questions about any of these CARES Act retirement plan provisions or the implementation options offered by the plan recordkeeper, please contact Greg Kuhn, John Nichols, Virginia Schubert, Business Transaction Practice Group Chair Mark Williamson or your regular Lathrop GPM contact.